Close Alert Banner

 Fire Department

-The Huron East Fire Department is made up of three stations located in Seaforth, Brussels and Ethel.
-The Fire Department is staffed by a full time Fire Chief, part time Fire Prevention Officer and 70 Volunteer Firefighters.
+The Huron East Fire Department is made up of three (3) stations located in Brussels, Ethel and Seaforth.
+The Fire Department is staffed by a full time Fire Chief, part time Deputy Fire Chief and Fire Prevention Officer; along with many volunteer firefighters.
 The Fire Chief operates out of the Municipal Office in Seaforth.

 Brussels Fire Department